tjmckinley/MetaWards/doc/source/fileformats/network.rst

 The ``work`` file contains the list of all work connections between nodes, giving the number of individuals who commute from the source node to the destination node.
-This is a space-separated
+This is a column-based file with three